NC kulka fi 2 cale / N52

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Apart from immense power, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose power over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose strength over time.
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic field extremely well,
+- They protect against demagnetization caused by external magnetic field very well,

-- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an visually attractive appearance,
+- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in many variants of shapes and sizes, which amplifies their universality in usage.
+- The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They are fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-Handle with Care: Neodymium Magnets
+Handle Neodymium Magnets Carefully

 Dust and powder from neodymium magnets are flammable.